SchildiChat/schildichat-android-next/README.md

 ## Copyright and License

+Copyright (c) 2025 Element Creations Ltd.
-Copyright (c) 2022 - 2025 New Vector Ltd
+Copyright (c) 2022 - 2025 New Vector Ltd.

-This software is dual licensed by New Vector Ltd (Element).
+This software is dual licensed by Element Creations Ltd (Element).
 It can be used either:

 (1) for free under the terms of the GNU Affero General Public License (as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version); OR